EdinbR/EdinbR.github.io/_posts/2015-06-02-edinbr-mango-solutions-shiny-workshop.markdown

 * The [shiny](http://cran.r-project.org/web/packages/shiny/index.html) R package
 * You may also want to make an account on [shinyapps.io](http://www.shinyapps.io/)

+If attendees could arrive 15 or so minutes before the start time we can get any troubleshooting out of the way and be ready for a prompt start at 5!

 ## Sign-up

 The workshop is free to attend but space is reasonably limited so we're asking that you sign-up if you want to come along, as always anyone is welcome: